looganxx/Traffic-flow/README.md

 ```
 make install
 ```
-this install all the module that you need, \
+this install all the python module that you need, \
 then:
 ```
 make test